apyle/RepData_PeerAssessment2/PA2_template.md

 <br />
 <hr />

+The NOAA data file was downloaded from the class website at https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2.
+Much of the data in the is not relevant to the current questions so the most fields where not loaded into RStudio and most records were discarded as they do not have entries for fatalities, injuries, property damage, or crop damage.

 ```r
 # We only need the injury and fatality counts to answer the first question and the